bgribov/csprag-w19-rpn/week02/homework/hw2.md

 ## Question 6
 ``` 6
--nw standards for no window
+-nw standards for no window.
+It means that you won't be able to communicate iwth the widnow system, using the terminal for its displays and inputs.
 ```

 ## Question 7